Sign up for the ING newsletter to receive news and announcements.

 - Daisy Kim, Asian American Studies and Race and Cultural Studies educator (Asian American)

 - Dr. Zachary Markwith, ING Education Director

-Below are also articles on 9/11 and its impact from three Muslim Americans, Nisa Sheikh, Dr. Zachary Markwith, and Maha Elgenaidi.
+Below are articles about 9/11 and its impact written by three Muslim Americans: Nisa Sheikh, Dr. Zachary Markwith, and Maha Elgenaidi.
 These articles can be used as part of lesson plans for grades 7-10 and 9-12, and are accompanied by guiding questions for teachers and students.

 Culturally Responsive Teaching for 9/11